lgorissen/k4d/lab 06/README.md

 **default Namespace**

-So far, in all our kubectl commands, we have never mentioned a Namespace.
-Reason is that so far, we only used the Namespace ***default***, which is the default for the kubectl commands.
+So far, in all of our kubectl commands, we have never mentioned a Namespace.
+The reason is that, so far, we only used the Namespace ***default***, which is the default for the kubectl commands.

 **Usage**

-You can use Kubernetes Namespaces e.g. to split a large, complex cluster into smaller distinct groups of Objects.
+You can use Kubernetes Namespaces for example to split a large and complex cluster into smaller distinct groups of Objects.
 Or to split a Kubernetes cluster into a multi-tenant environment where all tenants have their own Namespace.
 By default, Kubernetes does not limit network access between Pods from different namespaces.
-However, security settings can be changed to isolate the Namespaces from network point of view.
+However, security settings can be changed to isolate the Namespaces from a networking point of view.

 **What we will do**

 In this lab we will:

 - create a new namespace named `terra10`.
-- start in the new namespace a copy of a Pod that already runs in the namespace `default` (under the same name).
+- start in this new namespace a copy of a Pod that already runs in the namespace `default` (under the same name).

 The configuration that we will establish is: